Tom Cotton: Early life and education

 Cotton was accepted to Harvard College after graduating from high school in 1995.
-At Harvard, he majored in government and was a member of the editorial board of The Harvard Crimson, often dissenting from the liberal majority.
+At Harvard, he majored in government and served on the editorial board of The Harvard Crimson, often dissenting from the liberal majority.
 In articles, Cotton addressed what he saw as "sacred cows" such as affirmative action.
+He was a Claremont Institute Publius Fellow in 1997.
 He graduated with an A.B. magna cum laude in 1998 after only three years of study.
 Cotton's senior thesis focused on The Federalist Papers.

 After graduating from Harvard College in 1998, Cotton was accepted into a master's program at Claremont Graduate University.
 He left in 1999, saying that he found academic life "too sedentary", and instead enrolled at Harvard Law School, graduating with his Juris Doctor in 2002.

 Career

 After graduating from Harvard Law School, Cotton spent one year as a law clerk for Judge Jerry Edwin Smith of the U.S. Court of Appeals for the Fifth Circuit.
-He then went into private practice as an associate at law firms Gibson, Dunn & Crutcher and Cooper & Kirk in Washington, D.C., until he enlisted in the U.S. Army in 2005.
+He then went into private practice as an associate at law firms Gibson, Dunn & Crutcher and Cooper & Kirk in Washington, D.C., until he commissioned in the U.S. Army in 2005.

 Military service

-On January 11, 2005, Cotton enlisted in the United States Army.
+On January 11, 2005, Cotton commissioned in the United States Army.
 He entered Officer Candidate School (OCS) in March 2005 and was commissioned as a second lieutenant in June.
-He completed the Ranger School, a 62-day small unit tactics and leadership program that earned him the Ranger tab, and Airborne School to earn the Parachutist Badge.
+He completed Ranger School, a 62-day small unit tactics and leadership program that earned him the Ranger tab, and Airborne School to earn the Parachutist Badge.